-- 4.1 The PCC holds invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the first 6 months of 2020/21, the PCC's investment balance has ranged between £0.6m and £72m.
-These levels may reduce in the forthcoming year. - 4.2 Objectives: The CIPFA Code and the MHCLG Guidance requires the PCC to invest its treasury funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
-The PCC's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
-Where balances are expected to be invested for more than one year, the PCC will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 4.3 Negative interest rates: The COVID-19 pandemic has increased the risk that the Bank of England will set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
+- 4.1 The Commissioner holds invested funds, representing income received in advance of expenditure plus balances and reserves held.
+In the first 7 months of 2021/22, the Commissioner's investment balance has ranged between £18.688m and £69.112m.
+These levels may reduce in the forthcoming year. - 4.2 Objectives: The CIPFA Code and the MHCLG Guidance requires the Commissioner to invest its treasury funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
+The Commissioner's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
+Where balances are expected to be invested for more than one year, the Commissioner will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested. - 4.3 Negative interest rates: The COVID-19 pandemic has increased the risk that the Bank of England will set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
 Since investments cannot pay negative income, negative rates will be applied by reducing the value of investments.
-In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested. - 4.4 Strategy: Given the increasing risk and very low returns from short-term unsecured bank investments, the PCC aims to diversify into more secure and/or higher yielding asset classes during 2021/22.
-This aim may however become secondary if the advice from Arlingclose differs as we have seen in 2020/21. - 4.5 Business Model: Under the IFRS 9 Financial Instruments standard, the accounting for certain investments depends on the PCC's approach to managing them.
-The PCC aims to realise value from its internally managed treasury investments and uses two business models to achieve this.
+In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested. - 4.4 Strategy: Given the increasing risk and very low returns from short-term unsecured bank investments, the Commissioner aims to diversify into more secure and/or higher yielding asset classes during 2022/23.
+This aim may however become secondary if the advice from Arlingclose differs as we have seen in previous years. - 4.5 Business Model: Under the IFRS 9 Financial Instruments standard, the accounting for certain investments depends on the Commissioner's approach to managing them.
+The Commissioner aims to realise value from its internally managed treasury investments and uses two business models to achieve this.
 One collects contractual cashflows e.g. a bank notice account and the other covers non-contractual investments such as pooled funds which include money market funds.
 The accounting treatment is different for each model with an unusable reserve used to recognise fair value gains and losses for the latter model.

-- 4.6 Approved counterparties: The PCC may invest its surplus funds with certain counterparty types shown in Appendix 1 Table 4, subject to the cash limits (per counterparty) and time limits.
-The PCC will only invest with those counterparties recommended by Arlingclose. - 4.7 Minimum credit rating: Treasury investments will only be made with entities whose lowest published long-term credit rating is no lower than A-.
+- 4.6 Approved counterparties: The Commissioner may invest its surplus funds with any of the counterparty types shown in Appendix 1 Table 4, subject to the cash and time limits.
+The Commissioner will invest with counterparties recommended by Arlingclose and those that meet the required criteria outlined in this strategy. - 4.7 Minimum credit rating: Treasury investments in the sectors marked with an asterisk in Table 4 will only be made with entities whose lowest published long-term credit rating is no lower than A-.
 Where available, the credit rating relevant to the specific investment or class of investment is used, otherwise the counterparty credit rating is used.
 However, investment decisions are never made solely based on credit ratings, and all other relevant factors including external advice will be taken into account.